FlagHater/partly-sane-skies-FlagHater/pages/features/general/mod_checker.md

 # Mods Checker
-When enabled, Mod Checker automatically will check your mods list for outdated, suspicious, or unknown mods.
-These mods may not be on the list of verified mods.
+When activated, Mod Checker automatically scans your list of mods to identify any that are outdated, suspicious, or not recognized.
+These mods may not be included in the verified mods list.
+The mod checker assigns a unique code ("hash") to the latest version of each
-If you believe a mod is being falsely flagged, please report it in the PSS discord (/pssdiscord)
+PSS-verified mod.
+If Check Mods on Startup is on, it will compare these codes with those in your mods folder.
+Alternatively, you can manually run the mod checker using `/modcheck`.If you think a mod is incorrectly flagged, report it on the PSS Discord (`/pssdiscord`).
 <!-- Feature Description -->

 <img src="/images/mod_checker.png" alt="Mod Checker" width="750" height="400" style="text-align: center;">